pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

   creditlink:
 ---

 This assignment will introduce you to OpenStreetMap feature tracing and tagging.
-You will also learn a little bit about open data formats and the print functionality in Mapbox Studio.
 The steps we'll take to contribute to OpenStreetMap effectively and collaboratively are as follows:

 1. Sign up as a contributor to OpenStreetMap
   * make an account